minggli/gan/README.md

 # gan (generative adversarial networks)
 conditionally generate images of handwriting digits via RESTful and gRPC APIs.
-This repository is a toy project by Ming Li to explore the maturity of WGAN-GP and motivate wider application.
+This repository is a toy project by Ming Li to explore the maturity of GAN with Wasserstein distance and Gradient Penalty and motivate wider application.

 ## Examples
 ### Wasserstein GANs with Gradient Penalty